 The optical gap itself exhibits a temperature dependence~\cite{LKgap}, which is approximately linear around $T_g$.
-This will contribute to the apparent pre-exponential factor in \cref{cond2}.
-We estimate the overall apparent prefactor, see SM, to be around $10^3 \ldots 10^4$~S/cm, consistent with \cref{sigmaT}.
+This will contribute to the apparent pre-exponential factor in Eq.~(\ref{Eq:cond2}).
+We estimate the overall apparent prefactor, see SI, to be around $10^3 \ldots 10^4$~S/cm, consistent with Fig.~\ref{sigmaT}.
 The prefactor in Emin's scenario is somewhat greater but is comparable to the present prediction.
-Emin's scenario {\em also} predicts a non-vanishing $\Delta E^\ddagger$ since a melt expands more readily with temperature than the respective glass, but this volumetric effect is two orders of magnitude weaker than the prediction in \cref{Edjump}, see SM.
+Emin's scenario {\em also} predicts a non-vanishing $\Delta E^\ddagger$ since a melt expands more readily with temperature than the respective glass, but this volumetric effect is two orders of magnitude weaker than the prediction in Eq.~(\ref{Edjump}), see SI.

 A separate set of experimental challenges difficulties come about when the electrode material diffuses into the sample, thus artificially enhancing the conductivity, see SI for a detailed discussion.
 In any event, we hope this study will stimulate further experiments to test the present microscopic picture.